Israel hands over bodies of 45 Palestinians after Hamas returns the remains of 3 soldiers

-DEIR AL-BALAH (AP) — Israel on Monday handed over the bodies of 45 Palestinians, the Red Cross said, a day after militants returned the remains of three hostages.
-Israeli officials identified the three as troops who were killed in the Hamas-led attack on Oct.
-7, 2023 that triggered the war.
+DEIR AL-BALAH, Gaza Strip (AP) — Israel handed over the bodies of 45 Palestinians on Monday, according to the Red Cross, a day after militants returned the remains of three hostages.
+Israeli officials identified the three as soldiers who were killed in the Hamas-led attack on Oct.
+7, 2023, that triggered the war.

-The exchange marked another step forward for the tenuous, U.S.-brokered ceasefire in the two-year conflict — the deadliest and most destructive war ever fought between Israel and militant Hamas group.
+The exchange marked another step forward for the tenuous, U.S.-brokered ceasefire intended to end the deadliest and most destructive war ever fought between Israel and Hamas.

 Since the truce took effect on Oct.
 10, Palestinian militants have released the remains of 20 hostages, with eight now still remaining in Gaza.

 For each Israeli hostage returned, Israel has been releasing the remains of 15 Palestinians.
-Monday's return brought the number of Palestinian bodies handed back since the ceasefire began to 270.
+With Monday's return, the bodies of 270 Palestinians have been handed back since the start of the ceasefire.

 Slow identification process in Gaza